-Gen Z has a great spending power, as many of them are making money themselves, and what is more, they have a great influence on what their parents buy, especially in terms of food, technology, and entertainment.
+Gen Z has great spending power, as many of them are making money themselves, and what is more, they have a great influence on what their parents buy, especially in terms of food, technology, and entertainment.
 So how can you provide an excellent customer experience for the upcoming generation?

 #1 Go online

-Gen Z live in the virtual world far more than their millennial counterparts.
+Gen Z lives in the virtual world far more than their millennial counterparts.
 So to stay on top, venturers (or marketers) should keep an eye on all popular among youngsters platforms and find a way to fit into those systems.

 #2 Become more visual

 Pay attention to the visual aspect of your product and things related to it.
 All kinds of deft images and visuals have a powerful effect on young people.
 Such things like emojis, videos, logos, pictures, illustrations make products more catchy and memorable.
-Exceptional popularity of social platform Instagram over the last few years proves that this younger generation values visual aspect a lot.
+The exceptional popularity of social platform Instagram over the last few years proves that this younger generation values the visual aspect a lot.
 Visual signal images also help to make the information more understandable and noticeable.
 That can reduce, for instance, the user confusion on the site.